TheRealSharuto/sharas-bubbles-v2/content/posts/Severe-ADHD-Part-One_The-Career-Chronicles/index.md

 ![A woman writing in a journal on a bright couch](https://ucarecdn.com/f685500b-9805-4207-a8ec-48a70422fc7c/-/preview/-/quality/smart/-/format/auto/)

 The worst is starting the day with an extreme amount of things on my mind.
 The best is spilling everything into a journal and pretending I told someone my life story.
-I also am able to process my emotions better and analyze things to come to the conclusion that oh…that was actually my fault 😳.
+I also am able to process my emotions better and analyze things so that I can solve conflicts both inside and outside of work.

 7. **Rewarding oneself**
 ![A present](https://ucarecdn.com/259639df-721a-4602-a547-dbe8051c668b/-/preview/-/quality/smart/-/format/auto/)